sylefeb/Silice/learn-silice/formal/README.md

 # Verifying designs written in Silice

-> __Disclaimer:__
+> __Important:__
 > The techniques presented here fall within the domain of “formal verification”,
 > and more precisely “property checking”.
-> These methods would only provide a *proof* a correctness if the space of possible outcomes is exhaustively searched.
-In practice, there are bounds
+> These methods only provide a *proof* a correctness under very specific conditions that we explain below.
+In short, only the successful combination of two techniques leads to a proven design.
+In other cases the design is either flawed, or the verification algorithms could not successfully reach a conclusion.
-> on how long the solver will try to find flaws in the design.
-> However, so a design that *passes* a BMC **and** a temporal induction is *proven* correct.
-> But if it fails, it is flawed!
-> For example, performing a BMC or a temporal induction with a very low depth parameter may result in a passing design, even if flawed
-> (e.g. no false assertion has been reached yet, therefore nothing is incorrect, leading to a passing test).

 ## Table of contents